Academic disputes and complaints

 Informal procedures

-• You (or your class representative) should take any concerns you have about your course delivery or assessment of your papers to the lecturer or tutor concerned or the appropriate coordinator of undergraduate or postgraduate studies.
+- You should take any concerns you have about your course delivery or assessment of your papers to the relevant teacher, course coordinator, or to a programme adviser.

-• You may approach AUSA Advocacy at any time for assistance.
+- You may approach AUSA Advocacy at any time for assistance.
+They are experts and are completely independent.

 Formal procedures

-If the matter is not resolved satisfactorily at an informal level, or you don’t feel informal resolution is appropriate, you may approach the Academic Head.
+If the matter is not resolved satisfactorily at an informal level, or you don’t feel informal resolution is appropriate, you may submit a formal complaint to the relevant Academic Head.